-- 1.3.2.3.1 The classification criteria for substances and mixtures are presented in Parts 2, 3 and 4 of this document, each of which is for a specific hazard class or a group of closely related hazard classes.
-For most hazard classes, the recommended process of classification of mixtures is based on the following sequence: - (a) Where test data are available for the complete mixture, the classification of the mixture will always be based on that data; - (b) Where test data are not available for the mixture itself, then bridging principles included and explained in each specific chapter should be considered to see whether they permit classification of the mixture; - In addition, for health and environmental hazards, - (c) If (i) test data are not available for the mixture itself, and (ii) the available information is not sufficient to allow application of the above mentioned bridging principles, then the agreed method(s) described in each chapter for estimating the hazards based on the information known will be applied to classify the mixture.
+The classification criteria for substances and mixtures are presented in Parts 2 and 3 of this document, each of which is for a specific hazard class or a group of closely related hazard classes.
+The recommended process of classification of mixtures is based on the following sequence:

+- (a) Where test data are available for the complete mixture, the classification of the mixture will always be based on that data; - (b) Where test data are not available for the mixture itself, then bridging principles included and explained in each specific chapter should be considered to see whether they permit classification of the mixture;

-1.3.2.3.2 In most cases, it is not anticipated that reliable data for complete mixtures will be available for germ cell mutagenicity, carcinogenicity, and reproductive toxicity hazard classes.
-Therefore, for these hazard classes, mixtures will generally be classified based on the available information for the individual ingredients of the mixtures, using the cut-off values/concentration limit methods in each chapter.
-The classification may be modified on a case-by-case basis based on available test data for the complete mixture, if such data are conclusive as described in each chapter.
+In addition, for the health and environmental classes,

+(c) If (i) test data are not available for the mixture itself, and (ii) the available information is not sufficient to allow application of the above mentioned bridging principles, then the agreed method(s) described in each chapter for estimating the hazards based on the information known will be applied to classify the mixture.